Active Learning and CSI Acquisition for mmWave Initial Alignment: Numerical Results

 \subsection{Simulation Setup and Parameters}

+We use the hybrid analog/digital system architecture described in Sec.~\ref{System}, where the BS has $N = 64$ antenna elements in a uniform linear array with antenna spacing $\frac{\lambda}{2}$, and the user has a single (virtual) antenna.
+Furthermore, due to the use of orthogonal spreading sequences, we focus on the single user case $K=1$.
+The channel consists of a single path with fast fading coefficient $\alpha$. {The rule-of-thumb \cite{Rappaport2002} estimate of channel coherence time given by

+where $c$ is the speed light, $f_c$ is the carrier frequency, and $v$ is the user speed.
+So even for mmWave communication with $73$GHz, at walking speed ($< 3$ km/hour) the coherence time is

-We use the hybrid analog/digital system architecture described in \ref{System}, where the BS has $N = 64$ antennas, and the user has a single (virtual) antenna.
-Furthermore, we consider a normalized channel model with a single BS-user link, where the channel consists of a single path with fading coefficient $\alpha$.
-We consider both the case when the fading coefficient $\alpha$ is known exactly $\hat{\alpha}=\alpha$, and the case when it is estimated with the estimation inaccuracy modelled as $\hat{\alpha} \sim \mathcal{CN}({\alpha},\sigma_{\alpha}^2)$.
-Finally, we consider learning the AoA with an angular resolution of $1\slash \delta=128$, and an (expected) stopping time of $E[\tau]=28$, i.e., with $E[\tau]$ selections of beamforming vectors, hence, samples.
+Note that, additionally, narrow beamforming and the existence of a dominant sub-path (e.g. Line-of-Sight) can both increase the coherence time significantly \cite{Va2017}.
+Therefore, in subsection~\ref{results:static_alpha} we assume that the fading coefficient $\alpha$ is static during the entire initial access duration of $2$ milliseconds (ms). } We consider both the case when the fading coefficient $\alpha$ is known exactly $\hat{\alpha}=\alpha$, and the case when it is estimated with the estimation inaccuracy modelled as $\hat{\alpha} \sim \mathcal{CN}({\alpha},\sigma_{\alpha}^2)$. {In subsection~\ref{results_timevarying_alpha} we further study the robustness of $hiePM$ with a static estimate of the time varying fading coefficient $\alpha_t$ of a Rician AR-1 model with a coherence time corresponding to higher user mobility.} Finally, we consider learning the AoA with an angular resolution of $1\slash \delta=128$, and an (expected) stopping time of $E[\tau]=28$, i.e., with $E[\tau]$ selections of beamforming vectors, hence, samples.

 To provide a sense for the above normalized parameters, let us consider some candidate PHY layer solutions.
-In particular, when using the 5G new radio Physical Random Access Channel (PRACH) format B4 \cite{Lin20185GNR}, the $E[\tau]=28$ samples translate to less than 2 ms acquisition time for sub-1-degree angular resolution within a $[0\degree, 120\degree]$ sector.
-Furthermore, if we adopt the 3GPP TR 38.901 UMi LOS pathloss channel model (summarized in \cite{Rappaport20185GNRmodels}), with 23 dBm maximum user power, -174 dBm/Hz thermal noise density, 5 dB receiver noise figure at BS, with a bandwidth of 100 MHz, in Fig.~\ref{fig:SNR-dist} we compute and illustrate the expected distance at which a target raw SNR is obtained.
-In other words, given the selection of this PHY layer and parameters, the practical raw SNR regime of interest is within $-15$ dB to $10$ dB.
+In particular, when using the 5G new radio Physical Random Access Channel (PRACH) format B4 \cite{Lin20185GNR}, the $E[\tau]=28$ samples translate to less than 2 ms acquisition time for sub-1-degree angular resolution within a $[0\degree, 120\degree]$ sector. {We present our results as a function of raw SNR $\frac{P}{\sigma^2}$ to get a sense for reasonable values of SNR.
+In Fig.~\ref{fig:SNR-dist} we compute and illustrate the expected distance at which a target raw SNR is obtained.} We consider a case under the 3GPP TR 38.901 UMi LOS pathloss channel model (summarized in \cite{Rappaport20185GNRmodels}), with 23 dBm maximum user power, -174 dBm/Hz thermal noise density, 5 dB receiver noise figure at BS, with a bandwidth of 100 MHz. {As seen in Fig.~\ref{fig:SNR-dist}, one can argue that } given our selection of this PHY layer and parameters, the practical raw SNR regime of interest is within $-15$ dB to $10$ dB.